Skip to content

 )

-For unstructured indexes created with Marqo 2.16 or later, you can specify a language for text fields to control lexical search behavior:
+For unstructured indexes created with Marqo 2.16 or later, you can specify language and stemming method for text fields to control lexical search behavior:

 my_mappings = {